dirckvdende/dirckvdende.github.io/site/index.markdown

     {%- endfor -%}
 </div>

 Both for university and in personal projects I make use of Python or C++, in addition to web development.
-Below are some of the technologies that I use very regularly.
+Below are some of the technologies that I use regularly.
 <ul class="icon-listing">
     {%- for name in page.technologies.regular -%}
         <li><img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/{{name | escape}}/{{name | escpae}}-original.svg" title="{{name | escape}}"></li>